addf400/addf400/README.md

 - 💬 I’m a PhD student in Harbin Institute of Technology.
 Meawhile, I am also very lucky to participate the joint program with Microsoft Reserach Asia.
 - 🔭 I’m currently working on the pre-trained models for language and vision ([UniLMv2](https://arxiv.org/abs/2002.12804) & [BEiT](https://github.com/microsoft/unilm/tree/master/beit) & [VL-BEiT](https://arxiv.org/abs/2206.01127)).
 - 📫 How to reach me: email: x@y, x = addf400 & y = foxmail.com.
+[Google scholar profile](https://scholar.google.com/citations?user=lXCZGqYAAAAJ&hl=en).
 <!--
 **addf400/addf400** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.